wout/dat-metadata-standard/README.md

 A *dependency* token is part of the same `policy_id`.
 Its code is stored in the **`files`** property as-is or as a base64-encoded string.
 The `name` property of the file should match the `asset_name`.
 Similar to the *renderer*, every file can have an individual `license` property.

 Dependencies can consist of multiple parts if they don't fit into one 16kB transaction.
-The dependency referenced from the renderer serves as an entrypoint referencing the additional parts.
+The dependency referenced from the renderer serves as an entrypoint referencing the additional parts, and should contains the first part as well.
 Viewers can decide how many parts to allow or support.

 ```cddl
 {